boeboe/spring-memcache-sample/README.md

 A small working out of the box sample to demo the use of Spring's `@Cache` annotations on a Spring MVC powered REST API.

 ## Used libraries ##

+The following is a list of most important libraries used in the demo:

 library | version | comment
 ----|------|----